No description available.

 This is not a regulatory change but an enforcement precedent under existing rules: non-compliance with Article 5(1) of the AML/CFT Law, which mandates annual submission of a financial crime questionnaire ("Questionnaire") to the CSSF.
 The fine was calculated per Articles 8-4(1), 8-4(2)(f), and 8-4(3)(a), considering circumstances under Article 8-5(1).
 Publication followed Article 8-6(1) after a proportionality assessment, confirming no market stability risks.

-- Immediately review internal processes for annual Questionnaire submission, ensuring calendar invites and automated reminders for the 4 April deadline (covering prior year-end data)
+- Immediately review internal processes for annual Questionnaire submission, ensuring calendar invites and automated reminders for the 4 April deadline (covering prior year-end data).

-- Conduct a gap analysis on AML/CFT cooperation obligations under Article 5(1), including response protocols to CSSF reminders or queries
+- Conduct a gap analysis on AML/CFT cooperation obligations under Article 5(1), including response protocols to CSSF reminders or queries.

-- If late, proactively submit overdue items and request meetings if needed, as non-response forfeits mitigation opportunities
+- If late, proactively submit overdue items and request meetings if needed, as non-response forfeits mitigation opportunities.

 Key Dates

-11 September 2025 - Date CSSF imposed the €10,000 administrative fine after non-submission despite reminders.
+- Date CSSF imposed the โฌ10,000 administrative fine after non-submission despite reminders

-9 January 2026 - Publication date of the sanction decision.
+- Publication date of the sanction decision

 Compliance Impact

-Urgency: Medium – This €10,000 fine for a straightforward reporting failure demonstrates CSSF's willingness to penalize non-cooperation swiftly, even without aggravating factors, but the amount is modest and targeted at administrative breaches.
+Urgency: Medium โ This โฌ10,000 fine for a straightforward reporting failure demonstrates CSSF's willingness to penalize non-cooperation swiftly, even without aggravating factors, but the amount is modest and targeted at administrative breaches.
 It matters as a warning shot in Luxembourg's AML landscape, where repeated failures could trigger higher fines (up to proportionality limits under Article 8-5), reputational damage via public naming, or supervisory escalations; firms should audit 2025/2026 reporting now to preempt similar actions, especially post-NRA updates.

 Asset ManagerHedge Fund

-The CSSF imposed a **€10,000 administrative fine on Sunbricks GP S.à r.l.**, an alternative investment fund manager, for failing to submit a mandatory annual financial crime questionnaire by the April 4, 2025 deadline, despite two formal reminders.
-This enforcement action demonstrates the CSSF's strict approach to cooperation obligations under Luxembourg's anti-money laundering and counter-terrorist financing (AML/CFT) framework and signals that non-submission of required compliance documentation—even without evidence of underlying financial crime—triggers regulatory penalties.
+The CSSF imposed a **โฌ10,000 administrative fine on Sunbricks GP S.ร r.l.**, an alternative investment fund manager, for failing to submit a mandatory annual financial crime questionnaire by the April 4, 2025 deadline, despite two formal reminders.
+This enforcement action demonstrates the CSSF's strict approach to cooperation obligations under Luxembourg's anti-money laundering and counter-terrorist financing (AML/CFT) framework and signals that non-submission of required compliance documentationโeven without evidence of underlying financial crimeโtriggers regulatory penalties.

 What Changed

-This is not a regulatory change but rather an enforcement action clarifying existing obligations:
+- This is not a regulatory change but rather an enforcement action clarifying existing obligations:

-- regulated entities must
+- regulated entities must:

 Key Dates

-Before September 11, 2025 – Two reminder notices issued by CSSF to Sunbricks GP
+โ Two reminder notices issued by CSSF to Sunbricks GP

-September 11, 2025 – Administrative fine decision date; questionnaire still not submitted
+โ Administrative fine decision date; questionnaire still not submitted

-January 9, 2026 – Publication date of enforcement decision
+โ Publication date of enforcement decision

 Compliance Impact